vtex-apps/release-notes/docs/2019-week-30/category-tree-events.md

 ---
-title: Full category tree on GTM events
+title: Full category tree for GTM events
-description: "Now, every event of Google Enhanced Ecommerce used by our Tag Manager solution sends the whole category tree of the product."
+description: "Every Google Enhanced Ecommerce event used by our Tag Manager solution now sends the whole product category tree."
 date: "31/07/2019"
 git: "https://github.com/vtex-apps/release-notes"
 ---

-# Full category tree on GTM events
+# Full category tree for GTM events

-Now, every event of Google Enhanced Ecommerce used by our Tag Manager solution sends the whole category tree of the product.
-You can use that new information on your Google Analytics.
+Every Google Enhanced Ecommerce event used by our Tag Manager solution now sends the whole product category tree.
+You can use this new information in your Google Analytics.

 ## What has changed

-On the category field of every event we now send the full category tree, instead of the simple category.
+In the every event's category field, we now send the full category tree, instead of the simple category.

 ### How it works

 Example: [https://storetheme.vtex.com/apparel---accessories/hats/caps](https://storetheme.vtex.com/apparel---accessories/hats/caps)

-For this product we would send the information:
+For this product, we would send the information:

 ```
 {